CemraJC/smart-autocurtains/README.md

 remote you are using and making sure the remote is functional.

 To check that your remote has battery, point a smartphone camera at the IR LED on the front.
 Then, press a button.
-If the camera shows a white flash, then the remote is functional.
+If the camera shows a flash, then the remote is functional.

 To record which buttons do what, follow these steps: